 OLED Displays

 OLED Displays use organic light-emitting diodes to display pixels.
-Since each pixel is its own light source, these displays have an excellent contrast, can be clearly read from a wide viewing angle and are readable in dim as well as very bright environments.
+Since each pixel acts as its own light source, these displays offer excellent contrast, wide viewing angles, and great readability in both dim and bright daylight.

 Overview

-Since in OLED displays, each pixel is an independent light source, the power consumption largely depends on how many pixels are on.
-That’s why white content on back background is much more efficient for OLED displays than black text on white background.
-With mixed content, OLED displays typically consume 40-60% of the energy a comparable LCD display would require.
+Since in OLED displays, each pixel is an independent light source, power consumption depends on the number of pixels on.
+Content on a black background is more energy-efficient than inverted displays where the background is actively lit.
+For mixed content, OLED displays typically use 40-60% of the energy a comparable TFT display would require.

 Caveats